digital-asset/daml-katacoda/scripts/5_script_tracing.md

-In this final step, you will learn how to query the ledger and add assertions to your DAML scripts.
+In this final step, you will learn how to query the ledger and add assertions to your Daml scripts.

 There are four different `query` commands: